Kaukauna Is Proud to Be a Bird City

 Bird City Wisconsin has selected the City of Kaukauna as an official Bird City, recognizing our efforts to celebrate and conserve our wonderful and diverse bird population.
 1000 Islands Environmental Center played an instrumental role in achieving this recognition.
-The press release and application highlights can be viewed here.
+The application highlights can be viewed here.

 “Making our communities healthy for birds…and people”

 by Debbie Nowak

 As an Environmental Center we are constantly striving to spread awareness of environmental issues in hopes that we can inspire others to take action in their daily lives that will make a positive impact on the environment around us.
 One way that we have been able to celebrate the great work that we do together as a community is through our Bird City, Wisconsin certification.

 The Bird City Wisconsin program began back in 2009 through the Wisconsin Bird Conservation Initiative.
 The program has grown greatly in the years since with 96 communities in the state now being recognized for their bird conservation efforts.
 I am proud to announce that Kaukauna is now one of those communities.